IBM-Cloud/gp-vscode-plugin/README.md

 You can install the Globalization Pipeline extension by directly downloading the .vsix package from [releases](https://github.com/IBM-Bluemix/gp-vscode-plugin/releases) and then from the command line do one of the following:

-- If you are using Visual Studio Code, then run **code g11n-x.y.z.vsix**
+- If you are using Visual Studio Code, then run **code gp-vscode-plugin-x.y.z.vsix**

 ## Requirements